azerothcore/azerothcore-wotlk/.github/CODE_OF_CONDUCT.md

 **Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

-**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
+**Consequence**: A private or public, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
 A public apology may be requested.